KonstantinRiedl/CBOGlobalConvergenceAnalysis/README.md

 MATLAB implementation illustrating CBO and the intuition behind our convex envelope based global convergence analysis approach.

-For the readers convenience we group the MATLAB scripts into five different
+For the reader's convenience we group the MATLAB scripts into five different
 categories:

 Visualization of the objective functions